Christy Maalouf

-Christy Tony Maalouf (كريستي توني معلوف; born 20 December 2005) is a Lebanese footballer who plays as forward for French club VGA Saint-Maur and the Lebanon national team.
+Christy Tony Maalouf (كريستي توني معلوف; born 20 December 2005) is a Lebanese footballer who plays as forward for the Lebanon national team.

 Club career

+Lebanon

-Maalouf began her career at the Jeita Country Club, subsequently transferring to Zouk Mosbeh in 2018.
-During the 2018–19 season, she scored 16 goals.
-She later joined EFP, where she accumulated a total of 55 goals across all competitions between 2020 and 2023.
+Maalouf began her career at the Jeita Country Club, later moving to Zouk Mosbeh.
+With 15 goals, she was the second-highest scorer of the 2018–19 season.
+She then joined EFP, where she scored a total of 55 goals across all competitions between 2019 and 2023.

+Paris FC 2

-In 2024, midway through the 2023–24 season, Maalouf moved to France and signed with Paris FC, representing the club’s reserve team in the Régional 1, the fourth tier of French women's football.
-She made her debut on 27 January as a starter in a 1–1 draw against Fleury's reserve team, and went on to score five goals in eight appearances.
+In January 2024, midway through the 2023–24 season, Maalouf moved to France and signed with Paris FC, playing for the club's reserve team in the Régional 1, the fourth tier of French women's football.
+She made her debut on 27 January as a starter in a 1–1 draw against Fleury's reserve team.
+Maalouf scored five goals in eight appearances in 2023–24.

+VGA Saint-Maur

-Ahead of the 2024–25 season, Maalouf joined VGA Saint-Maur, another club competing in the Régional 1.
-She contributed to the team's successful campaign, which culminated in three titles: the Régional 1 Île-de-France championship – securing promotion to Division 3 – the Coupe de Paris Île-de-France, in which she scored in the final against Sarcelles, and the Coupe du Val-de-Marne.
+Ahead of the 2024–25 season, Maalouf joined VGA Saint-Maur, another Régional 1 club.
+She won three titles with the club that season: the Régional 1 Île-de-France championship, securing promotion to Division 3; the Coupe de Paris, in which she scored in the final against Sarcelles; and the Coupe du Val-de-Marne.
 Maalouf finished the season with 14 goals in 16 games in all competitions.

+During the 2025–26 Division 3 season, Maalouf scored seven goals and provided four assists in 19 games, including two goals and three assists in a 7–0 win over US Orléans on 26 April 2026.
+She helped her side avoid relegation and win a second consecutive Coupe de Paris.
+Maalouf departed the club in July 2026.

 International career

 Youth

 Maalouf played for Lebanon U15 at the 2019 WAFF U-15 Championship, winning the tournament as the top scorer with nine goals in two games.
-She also won the 2022 WAFF U-18 Girls Championship with Lebanon U18 as the tournament's best player.
+She also won the 2022 WAFF U-18 Championship with Lebanon U18 as the tournament's best player.